Somachi/Android_Apps/Order_Placement_App/Version_4/README.md

 7. Update the line in the MainActivity.java "package com.example.android.justjava;" with your own android studio package name<br>
 8.You may be required to update the line "import android.support.v7.app.ActionBarActivity;" with "import androidx.appcompat.app.AppCompatActivity;" depending on the version of android studio you are using.
 Doing the replacement will require you to also update the "ActionBarActivity" with "AppCompatActivity" in the "public class MainActivity extends ActionBarActivity {" code line<br>
 7. Run the app (program)<br>
-8. Click "ORDER" button after selecting the item(s) you want using the check boxes and the number of quantity of the item(s) you want using the "+" and "-" button
+8. Click "ORDER" button after selecting the item(s) you want using the check boxes and the number of quantity of the item(s) you want using the "+" and "-" button<br>

 ##  Order Placement Version 4 App Output
 i.
 Output when you run the app:<br>